Phlebotomist, Continuing Education Certificate

 Students may apply for a career training scholarship through Central Scholarship (http://www.central-scholarship.org/)

-High School Diploma or GED.
 Students must be computer literate and have Internet access.
-Clinical eligibility is in part dependent upon a criminal background check and random urine drug testing.
+Clinical eligibility is, in part, dependent upon a criminal background check and random urine drug testing.
 Cost of the test is the responsibility of the student.
 Clinical is necessary to meet the eligibility requirements to sit for the national certification examination.

 Students must consent to having blood drawn by their classmates during training.

-Students must submit the following paperwork at specified times.
-Completing items too early can result in students having to redo the clinical tests or drug tests.
+Students must submit the following paperwork by the second session of Phlebotomy (AHE 126).
 Details and dates regarding this paperwork will be presented at the orientation:

 - Negative PPD (six months) or negative chest x-ray less than one year old